keeporsweep/keeporsweep.net/README.md

 - [ ] 🤝 Meetup: groups, messages
 - [ ] 🛂 expired Passbook passes
 - [ ] 🎉 … anything you can imagine!
 You could add your own module :)
+- [ ] Keep or Sweep x Wahl-o-mat: Show statements from political parties.
+Keep = Agree, Sweep = Disagree.
+Could use data from [Qual-o-mat (Germany only)](https://github.com/gockelhahn/qual-o-mat-data/).
+- [ ] 💸 [Open Collective](https://opencollective.com) donations: Show a random (underfunded) collective, and "Keep" will donate 5 € to it!
+Ref [their GraphQL API](https://medium.com/open-collective/open-collective-graphql-api-preview-3b42ed1d55ff)
+- [ ] 🍎 When everything is connected through the magical Internet of Things, stuff and food you have which is not being used could automatically gift itself away.

 ## Build a button